OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 # Android Platform Overview

-This section introduces the Android platform from an architecture point of view.
+This chapter introduces the Android platform from an architecture point of view.
 The following five key areas are discussed:

 1. Android security architecture
 2. Android application structure